 14. Don't forget about ventilation

-If your bathroom has wooden windows, a window vac that can suck up condensation can prove invaluable for quickly getting rid of water that may rot the frames.
+If your bathroom has wooden windows, a window vac that can suck up condensation will prove invaluable for quickly getting rid of water that may rot the frames.

 15. Avoid wall-mounted sanitaryware where possible